Protect Your Fire Pit with a Lid or Snuffer Cover

 Metal Folding Fire Pit Snuffer Cover

-Folding or foldable snuffer lids feature a centered hinge that allow it to fold in half.
-This helps one tend the fire by accessing only one panel rather than taking the entire lid off.
+Folding or foldable snuffer lids feature a centered hinge that allows them to fold in half.
+This helps one tend the fire by accessing only one panel, rather than removing the entire lid.
 This may be particularly necessary on large fire pits because the lid may be too heavy and large to lift frequently.
 The hinged snuffer cover also helps for more compact transport and storage when not in use.
-For in the ground or underground wood burning fire pits, adding a sturdy fire pit lid is essential to block the hole and prevent someone from falling in.
+For in-ground or underground wood-burning fire pits, adding a sturdy fire pit lid is essential to block the hole and prevent someone from falling in.

 Flat Fire Pit Lids for Gas Fire Pits

 Flat fire pit lids are an incredible multi-purpose accessory.
-They protect your gas fire pit from rust and tarnish while functioning as coffee table to place food or drink when the flame is not being used.
-A quality gas fire pit lid or cover will also protect your burners and inserts that can be expensive to replace if clogged or corroded.
+They protect your gas fire pit from rust and tarnish while also serving as a coffee table for food or drink when the flame is not in use.
+A quality gas fire pit lid or cover will also protect your burners and inserts, which can be expensive to replace if clogged or corroded.
 Gas fire pit inserts are often made from stainless steel.
-Stainless steel is an excellent metal for burners but eventually even stainless steel will corrode causing the gas ports to clog.
-It’s good practice to keep your fire pit clean and check often for even flows of the gas ports making sure there are no obstructions.
-Again, always cover your fire pit when not in use with a lid or cover to prevent rain, snow and dirt from pooling in your burner pan or entering your burner kit assembly which will eventually corrode the metal.
-Most burner and insert manufacturers require the use of a lid or cover to stay compliant with their warranties, especially for the electronic or automatic ignitions.
+Stainless steel is an excellent metal for burners, but eventually, even stainless steel will corrode, causing the gas ports to clog.
+It’s good practice to keep your fire pit clean and check often for even gas flow from the ports, making sure there are no obstructions.
+Again, always cover your fire pit when not in use with a lid or cover to prevent rain, snow, and dirt from pooling in your burner pan or entering your burner kit assembly, which will eventually corrode the metal.
+Most burner and insert manufacturers require a lid or cover to remain compliant with their warranties, especially for electronic or automatic ignitions.

 About Yard Couture

 Yard Couture is a family-run business located in the scenic Wasatch Mountains of Salt Lake City, UT.
-We enjoy artistry in all its forms and are inspired by the pure, organic beauty of our planet which is why we strive to preserve it through eco-friendly practices, functional design, and hand-made pieces.
-We believe any space will cultivate enjoyment with the addition of exquisite and highly functional pieces.
+We enjoy artistry in all its forms and are inspired by the pure, organic beauty of our planet, which is why we strive to preserve it through eco-friendly practices, functional design, and hand-made pieces.
+We believe any space can cultivate enjoyment with the addition of exquisite, highly functional pieces.

 Yard Couture is honored to provide the best fire pit snuffers, lids, and gas fire pit covers on the market today.
-We have several sizes and shapes to choose from including round, square, hinged, and dome shaped.
-Our fire pit spark screens, grates, lids and snuffer covers are all made from the highest quality materials and manufacturing techniques.
-These fire pit accessories are proudly made in the USA by true artisans who have a passion for creating both beautiful and functional products.
+We have several sizes and shapes to choose from, including round, square, hinged, and dome-shaped.
+Our fire pit spark screens, grates, lids, and snuffer covers are all made from the highest-quality materials and manufactured using the highest standards.
+These fire pit accessories are proudly made in the USA by artisans with a passion for creating both beautiful and functional products.

-If you are in search of the perfect fire pit snuffer lid or cover, YardCouture.com has an many options for any type of fire pit needs.
-We can also customize any of the lids or snuffer covers to accommodate any fire pit opening.
+If you are in search of the perfect fire pit snuffer lid or cover, YardCouture.com offers many options for any type of fire pit.
+We can also customize any lid or snuffer cover to fit any fire pit opening.
 CONTACT US for further information!